 Auto-focusing on the Canon EOS 80D – Dual-pixel CMOS auto-focusing system

-What makes the Canon EOS 80D stand out from other prosumer level APS-C camera systems is the presence of dual-pixel CMOS auto-focusing system.
+What makes the Canon EOS 80D stand out from other prosumer level APS-C camera systems is the presence of a dual-pixel CMOS auto-focusing system.
 This system was introduced in the EOS 70D and was an instant hit.
-Traditional phase detection systems are dependent on the reflex mirror allowing light to be directed on to the phase detection sensors located at the bottom of the camera.
+Traditional phase-detection systems are dependent on the reflex mirror allowing light to be directed onto the phase-detection sensors located at the bottom of the camera.
 This system, thus, work until the reflex mirror hasn’t moved away from the path of oncoming light.

-When the mirror moves away, such as when you are shooting videos or when shooting stills in live-view mode, traditional phase detection systems stop working.
-This seriously impairs auto-focusing performance specially when shooting videos.
+When the mirror moves away, such as when you are shooting videos or when shooting stills in live-view mode, traditional phase-detection systems stop working.
+This seriously impairs auto-focusing performance, especially when shooting videos.
 When shooting videos the mirror is continuously in the up position for as long as you are recording.

-Normally, in such situations the camera uses the contrast detect auto-focusing system.
-However, contrast detect auto-focusing is perilously slow.
-The solution is obviously not in using contrast detect auto-focusing, but using a system that is much faster and available in live-view.
+Normally, in such situations, the camera uses the contrast-detect auto-focusing system.
+However, contrast-detect auto-focusing is perilously slow.
+The solution is obviously not in using contrast-detect auto-focusing, but in using a system that is much faster and available in live-view.
 Thus, on-chip phase detection auto-focusing system came about.

 Each of the 24.2 million pixels on the EOS 80D is split into two.
-Each one performance as a phase detection auto-focusing sensor.
-One half of all the pixels receive light from one half of the lens.
+Each one performs as a phase detection auto-focusing sensor.
+One-half of all the pixels receive light from one-half of the lens.
 The other half receives light from the other side of the lens.
-As a matter of fact the system produces two sets of images.
-These images are then compared and focus is adjusted to produce maximum contrast.
+As a matter of fact, the system produces two sets of images.
+These images are then compared and the focus is adjusted to produce maximum contrast.

 The Canon EOS 80D has a 45-point auto-focusing system.
 The great thing about this is that all the sensors are cross-type.
-Cross type sensors can detect contrast in both axis and are thus much more sensitive compared to normal line sensors.
+Cross-type sensors can detect contrast on both axes and are thus much more sensitive compared to normal line sensors.
 Since all the AF sensors on the EOS 80D are cross-type this is an excellent camera for shooting wildlife and sports photos as well as shooting images in low light ND low contrast situations.
 It is a good thing that the camera can shoot at a burst rate of 7 fps.